mnorin/ba.sh/README.md

 ## Static classes (utility classes)

-You dont always want to create an object instance for everything.
+You don't always want to create an object instance for everything.
 The best part about classes is that they have data and methods that work with this data.
 But when you don't really have data to work with, then you don't really need an instance.

 Here is how you create a static class: